jmari/iPharo/README.md

 # JupyterTalk
 Basic Pharo Smaltalk kernel for Jupyter.
 This project is implemented on Pharo 6.1 64 bits and Mac Os X.
 It uses ZeroMQ ported from <a href="http://smalltalkhub.com/#!/~panuw/zeromq">zeromq</a> project to uFFI.
 Roassal integration supported.
+Main branch in this repository is in active development.
 TO-DO:
-- Improve ZeroMQ API.
 - Review display API.
+Done
 - Widgets support.
+- Tests...
+- Improve ZeroMQ API.
 - Installation procedure.
 - 32 bits version?
 ZMQ is 64 a bits library on Mac Os.
-- Tests...

 This project is also hosted in Smalltalkhub repository <a href="http://smalltalkhub.com/#!/~jmari/JupyterTalk">JupyterTalk</a>.